Elvis Andrus Player Props: White Sox vs. Orioles

-After hitting .139 with a double, a walk and four RBI in his past 10 games, Elvis Andrus and the Chicago White Sox take on the Baltimore Orioles (who will start Tyler Wells) at 7:10 PM ET on Friday.
+After going 2-for-4 with two doubles in his last game, Elvis Andrus and the Chicago White Sox face the Baltimore Orioles (who will start Kyle Gibson) at 2:10 PM ET on Saturday.

-He had a hitless performance in his previous game (0-for-3) against the Twins.
+He collected two extra-base hits in his previous game (2-for-4 with two doubles) against the Orioles.

 Elvis Andrus Game Info & Props vs. the Orioles